j-thach000/ppp-stroustrup/REFERENCE.md

 1. string
     - a string read by the >> operator terminates after the first white space
     - ie it reads a single word and then stops
+    - "" is just an empty string, whereas " " technically contains a space

 // Comments
 1. What (outside): describe what the library, function, or program does as a general overview